-Soon after the 1971 San Fernando earthquake, The Technical Council of Lifeline Earthquake Engineering (TCLEE) was formed, a committee of the American Society of Civil Engineers.
-TCLEE was disbanded by ASCE on December 31 2014.
-Over a five decade period, TCLEE issued more than 60 monographs and reports and guidelines for the seismic performance, evaluation and design of lifelines.
-This large body of work has formed the core for nearly every standard for lifelines, used around the world.
-TCLEE has issued reports on lifeline performance for nearly every major destructive earthquake around the world since the 1980s, including those in the United States, Japan, China, Taiwan, Turkey, Greece, India, Philippines, Peru, Chile, Italy, as well as tsunami events (Sumatra) and major winter storms.
+Soon after the 1971 San Fernando earthquake, the Technical Council of Lifeline Earthquake Engineering (TCLEE) was formed, a committee of the American Society of Civil Engineers (ASCE).
+ASCE "sunsetted" TCLEE on December 31 2014.
+The roots of "sunset" provisions were established at the time of the Roman Republic, where the Roman senate ruled Ad tempus concessa post tempus censetur, translated as "what is admitted for a period will be refused after the period".
+Before this "sunset", over a five decade period, TCLEE issued more than 60 monographs and reports and guidelines for the seismic performance, evaluation and design of lifelines.
+This large body of knowledge has formed the core for many of the guidelines and standards for lifelines used around the world.
+TCLEE has issued reports on lifeline performance for nearly every major destructive earthquake around the world since the 1980s, including those in the United States, Japan, China, Taiwan, Turkey, Greece, India, Philippines, Peru, Chile, Italy, as well as tsunami events, floods and major winter storms.